AlexOrlek/bacterialBercow/README.md

 F$M+fQ2AFFB2YBDfF9fpHF^qSWJdmmN%L4Fxf5Gur3
 ```

-* Install the database by running the `database_setup.py` executable, providing the `-s` flag with the file containing the secret id and secret:<br>
+* Install the database by running the `database_setup.py` executable (with Python 3 set as your default Python version), providing the `-s` flag with the file containing the secret id and secret:<br>

 ```bash
 database_setup.py -s secretfile.txt`